The Contemptible Citizen Kane

 Beyond making a propaganda piece to soften Hearst's image, it looks like he even had to run cover for the Black Dahlia, Elizabeth Smart, murder.

 Aah... from there things become even clearer.
 We discover that Welles was a war propagandist, sent to cover up the war crimes of the Allies!
-Film-makers were needed to hush them up with distractions and outright lies.
+Film-makers were needed to hush those up with distractions and outright lies.
 Obviously, they succeeded, because only now are the atrocities becoming better-known.
 Alfred Hitchcock and Billy Wilder were also employed to make propaganda films at the end of the war.

 La Cuesta Encantada, The Enchanted Hill, better known as Hearst Castle, built by publishing tycoon William Randolph Hearst in San Simeon, California